DataTreehouse/chrontext/README.md

-# chrontext: High-performance hybrid query engine for knowledge graphs and time-series
+# chrontext: High-performance hybrid query engine for knowledge graphs and analytical data (e.g. time-series)
 Chrontext allows you to use your knowledge graph to access large amounts of time-series or other analytical data.
 It uses a commodity SPARQL Triplestore and your existing data storage infrastructure.
 It currently supports time-series stored in a PostgreSQL-compatible Database such as DuckDB, Google Cloud BigQuery (SQL) and OPC UA HA, but can easily be extended to other APIs and databases.
 ![Chrontext Architecture](doc/chrontext_arch.png)